Comparisons

 • Anyone who wants the compound with the most replicated, peer-reviewed human evidence

-• Budget-conscious buyers (NR is less expensive per equivalent effect)
+• Budget-conscious buyers (NR tends to be less expensive per equivalent effect)

-• Those using the specific Tru Niagen product (used in clinical trials)
+• Those wanting the specific Tru Niagen product used in clinical trials

-Our NR pick: Tru Niagen 300mg (~$40/month).
-The product with the most clinical trial validation.
+Our NR pick: Tru Niagen 300mg (roughly $40/month).
+The product with the most clinical-trial validation.

 Who Should Choose NMN

-• People over 60 targeting muscle function specifically (Slc12a8 transporter upregulation hypothesis)
+• People targeting muscle function specifically who want to test the transporter hypothesis

-• Individuals using David Sinclair's publicly shared protocol
+• Individuals following David Sinclair's publicly shared protocol

-• People who have tried NR without subjective benefit and want to experiment with NMN
+• People who tried NR without subjective benefit and want to experiment

 Get smarter about health tech